vpspeech/summerschool2024/index.md

 ---

 ## <span style="color:green">**Course Overview**</span>
-<p align="justify"> The University of Eastern Finland (UEF) hosts a number of different summer
-courses in August 2024.
-The course <span style="color:indigo"> Machine Learning for Speech </span> is organized by the School of Computing of the UEF.
-Contact teaching takes place at the Joensuu campus of the UEF from August 12th to 16th. </p>
+The University of Eastern Finland (UEF) hosts a number of different summer courses in August 2024.
+The course <span style="color:indigo"> **Machine Learning for Speech** </span> is organized by the School of Computing of the UEF.
+Contact teaching takes place at the Joensuu campus of the UEF from August 12th to 16th.

 <!--The first day includes course introduction, introduction to machine
 learning, YXZ and basics of deep learning for modeling